CSC 444 - Data Visualization (Fall 2025)

 A00 is a warmup assignment to make sure you are comfortable with the tools we will use and the submission system.
 The first five assignments (A01-A05) focus on developing mastery of syntax and understanding programming features and key concepts.
 The remaining five assignments (A06-A10) require you to demonstrate a visualization technique, implemented in d3.

-Each assignment will have a duration of approximately 1 week from their official posted date to when they are due.
+Each assignment will have a duration of 1-2 weeks from their official posted date to when they are due.
 A00 is worth 1% while the remaining ten assignments are worth 5-7% each.

 In addition, there will be a final written assignment (A11) as an optional review for the final exam, which will graded for extra credit.